RUSLoker/Physics2D/README.md

 ### Methods
 - **add(Vector2D v)**
-    - returns a new vector equal to the sum of this vector and vector given in the arguments.
+    - returns a new vector equal to the sum of this vector and vector given in the argument.
 - **sub(Vector2D v)**
-	- returns a new vector equal to the difference of this vector and vector given in the arguments.
+	- returns a new vector equal to the difference of this vector and vector given in the argument.
 - **scale(double mult)**
 - **reverse()**
 - **length()**